jakeFeldman/strapi-provider-upload-azure-storage/README.md

 `defaultCacheControl` is optional.
 It is useful when you want to allow clients to use a cached version of the file.
 Azure storage will return this value in the [`Cache-Control` HTTP-header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control?retiredLocale=de) of the response.

+`removeCN` is optional.
+Some azure account configurations are such that they exclude 'container name' from the URL at which data is saved.
+It is by default set to false, if you want to remove container name from URL, set it to 'true'.

 ## Contributing